Hannes-Soosaar/wellness-app/README.md

+# Wellness App
+**Last update 28.08.2025 by Hannes Soosaar**

-The wellness-app  was created by Hannes Soosaar the focus is to provide a friendly notepad that will keep you on track to reach your health related goals hitting the target everytime.
+Was created by Hannes Soosaar with the focus on provide a friendly environment to replace that excel table you have that will keep you on track to reach your health related goals hitting the target every time.

 You can only improve what you measure and track.
 So the only thing you need to worry is keeping a record. you might be wondering how do I know what and when to log.No worries the wellness-app has your back, just set your goals and targets and our AI powered platform will let you know exactly what your next move should be.

 - Exercise/Activity diary.
-- Calories/Food diary.
+- Calories/Food diary. (intake not implemented yet.)
-- Physical parameters diary.
+- Physical parameters diary, for body fat and composition tracking.
+- Wellness assessment.
+- Simple strength and endurance tracking.

+# Getting up and running

 ## Hosted live version
+Coming soon!

- a functioning website can be found at `wellness-agent.eu`.
+A functioning demo website can be found at `wellness-agent.eu`.
 Available after 30.08.2025

 ## Script Setup